Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Even more northern lights!

-Reykjavik as a city is tiny compared to continental capitals, although still constitutes 60% of the total Icelandic population.
-This gives a very different experience coupled with the long evenings where you feel yourself intimating the local space with others instead of a world of individuals, like London or Paris.
-The waiters and hoteliers speak fluent English and give you their stories (such as skinning cows with their knuckles or the complex nature of how they name their children).
-A delicacy that has to be tried is the sheep’s head (Svið), which is prepared for you by cutting the skull in half, singeing the flesh, boiling the meat and then scooping the brain out.
-The amount of meat is relatively small so requires a lot of picking and pulling, but the cheek and tongue are particularly tender.
-We found only one guaranteed place to order this which is the BSI bus terminal that is walkable from the city centre.
-This gives you a real authentic local feel with its plastic seating, beige décor and basic condiments compared to the upmarket continental bistros and cafes you can find in town.
+Reykjavik, as a city, is tiny compared to continental capitals, yet it still accounts for 60% of Iceland’s total population.
+This gives a very different experience, coupled with long evenings when you feel yourself inhabiting the local space with others rather than a world of individuals, as in London or Paris.
+The waiters and hoteliers speak fluent English and share their stories (such as skinning cows with their knuckles or the complex ways they name their children).
+A delicacy that has to be tried is the sheep’s head (Svið), which is prepared for you by cutting the skull in half, singeing the flesh, boiling the meat, and then scooping the brain out.
+The amount of meat is relatively small, so it requires a lot of picking and pulling, but the cheek and tongue are particularly tender.
+We found only one guaranteed place to order this: the BSI bus terminal, which is within walking distance of the city center.
+This gives you a real, authentic local feel with its plastic seating, beige décor, and basic condiments compared to the upmarket continental bistros and cafes you can find in town.

 Scorched sheep head.
 Now that is delicious!